oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

   --docker-email=YOUR_EMAIL
 ```

 In this command, replace the uppercase items with the appropriate values.
 The `SECRET_NAME` will be needed in later parameter files.
 The `NAMESPACE` must match the namespace where the first domain will be deployed, otherwise Kubernetes will not be able to find it.
-It is generally easier to manually pull the image in advance, as described in the next section.

-## Go to the Docker Store and accept the license agreement for the WebLogic Server image
+It may be preferable to manually pull the image in advance, on each Kubernetes worker node, as described in the next section.

-If you have never used the WebLogic Server image before, you will need to go to the [Docker Store web interface](https://store.docker.com/images/oracle-weblogic-server-12c) and accept the license agreement before Docker Store will allow you to pull this image.
-This is a one-time requirement, you do not have to repeat it for each machine you want to use the image on.
+If you choose this approach, you do not require the Kubernetes secret.

 ## Obtaining standard images from the Docker store